ZYGOMA PLUS: NEW TECHNIQUE - PART 1

 Due to the absence of a natural occlusal stop it was important to establish and register the correct Occlusal Vertical Dimension in order for the laboratory to subsequently correlate the occlusion to the real life situation.
 This was achieved by construction an occlusal stop using composite material and bite registration using Coltene Jet Bite.

-Using digitized pre-operative models and bite registration of the patients dentition the laboratory superimposed the digital smile design using full face photographs and digitally planned the ideal set up of teeth on planning software taking into account the patient’s aesthetic desires and open bite position.
+Using digitized pre-operative models and bite registration of the patients dentition the laboratory superimposed the digital smile design using full face photographs and digitally planned the ideal set up of teeth on planning software (Exocad) taking into account the patient’s aesthetic desires and open bite position.

 The patient was treated under a General Anesthetic (TIVA) with a combination of propofol, midazolam, and remifentanil.
 Patients recover quickly using this technique, which is important for the subsequent try-in stage, which requires cooperation.